revaturetim/drudgesource/readme.txt

 7. Get rid of type variable in Data interface.
 Make it all Page objects;
 8. Fix help so that include and exclude are lined up evenly in their columns;
 9. Make more efficient P.getKeywords method;
 10. Improve respect robots!
-It hangs for some reasoni;
+It hangs for some reason;
 11. BUG!
 Why does it store unecoided links?
 12. Have debug.here replace all debug.print since I hate debug.print;
 14. Change Help enum so that it has a getHelpDetails() for each help option;